 - Do not put too much text on the slide.
-It is always important to take into mind that we project lyrics for people to easily read it and be able to follow the song.
+It is always important to take into mind that we project lyrics for people to easily read and be able to follow the song.
 Do not overload slides with bulks of text.
-3-4 lines of text is a maximum you can use on one slide.
+Three to four lines of text is a maximum you can use on one slide.

 - Write out labels.
 It is not necessary to write the labels like ‘verse’, ‘chorus’ or ‘repeat’ on lyrics slides.
 If the line should be sung repeatedly, it is better just to duplicate the slide as many times as it is repeated.

 - Don’t use too many punctuation marks.
 Punctuation is excessive in this case.
 We are sure that all your congregants are aware of your impressive grammar skills, but showing them here just makes the slide look unclean.

 - Don’t capitalize too much.
 Only the names of God and pronouns like “I” should be capitalized, as well as the first word of every sentence.

 - No poor design.
 The slide with lyrics should not distract attention during the worship.
 Use some simple and eye-resting background for your lyrics.

 - Be in time on lyrics.
 Not being in time on lyrics doesn’t give the best impression.
 The rule of thumb, in this case, is that as soon as a worship leader is singing the next to the last word on the slide, change to the next slide.

 - Show only media content.
 Sometimes it is very disturbing when a cursor, desktop background or another program appears on the screen during the presentation.
 It can give the impression of careless preparation.